James F. Brennan: Biography

 Brennan has won three national awards as a State legislator.
 The first, in 1996, was given by the National Alliance for the Mentally Ill for Brennan’s leadership in the fight for parity in mental and physical health benefits.
 The second was given by the National Conference of State Legislators in 2007, for an investigative report directed by Brennan as Chair of the Committee on Investigation.
 The report concerned how the Pataki administration undermined services for the severely disabled as a result of the closure of a Medicaid office serving those clients in the fall of 2004.

 In 1998 and 1999, Brennan helped win funding for 5,000 new units of housing for the mentally ill in New York State.
 As Chair of the Cities Committee, Brennan authored two new laws in 2007, to improve public health and safety in construction and development in New York City—one cracking down on the filing of fraudulent building plans to the New York City Department of Buildings, and the other compelling the acquisition of insurance for excavations that might damage adjacent properties.

 Brennan also helped create the Restore New York program, a statewide effort to help distressed areas in cities by having the State pay to clear abandoned or vacant residential or commercial property with $300 million in funding.

-Brennan is also the author of the Expansion of the Real Property Partial Tax Exemption to low and moderate-income senior citizens in co-ops and condos.
+Brennan also authored the Expansion of the Real Property Partial Tax Exemption to low and moderate-income senior citizens in co-ops and condos.

 He is an attorney, a graduate of Yale University and Brooklyn Law School.